ZihaoW123/PHAED/README.md

 ## Dataset
-The preprocess script for these datasets can be found under `data/` folder.
+The preprocess script for these datasets can be found under `data` folder.
 1. DailyDialog dataset
 2. Ubuntu corpus
 5. PersonaChat